-Staff experiencing difficulties at work because of their disability (physical or otherwise) may wish to contact their line manager or the head of HR to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
-Their line manager or the head of HR may wish to consult with the staff member and a medical adviser about possible adjustments.
+Staff experiencing difficulties at work because of their disability (physical or otherwise) may wish to contact the headteacher to discuss any reasonable adjustments that would help overcome or minimise the difficulty.
+The headteacher may wish to consult with the staff member and a medical adviser about possible adjustments.